selfint/code-blocks/README.md

 -   `node` / `npm`: Used to download tree-sitter language parsers.
 Can be installed from [here](https://nodejs.org/en/download).

--   **OPTIONAL:** `tree-sitter`: Used to for tree-sitter language parsers that need to be locally built.
+-   **OPTIONAL:** `tree-sitter` / `node-gyp-build`: Used for tree-sitter language parsers that need to be locally built.

     After installing `npm`, can be installed by running:
-    `npm i -g tree-sitter-cli`.
+    `npm i -g tree-sitter-cli node-gyp-build`.

-    If you don't want to install `tree-sitter`, there's a good chance you don't need it.
+    If you don't want to install these tools, there's a good chance you don't need them.
 Try the extension without it, it will notify you if it's required.

 ### Note